antzha630/distromedia/README.md

 5. **Post**: Distribute content across selected platforms
 6. **Schedule**: Set up automated posting schedules

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📄 License

 This project is private and proprietary.
 All rights reserved.

 ## 🆘 Support

-For support and questions, please contact the development team or create an issue in the repository.
+For support and questions, please contact the development team (Anthony Zhang) or create an issue in the repository.

----

-**Note**: This application requires valid API credentials for all integrated platforms.
-Make sure to follow each platform's terms of service and API usage guidelines.